-We talked to Emil Novakov, CEO of Scaleflex, a global leading B2B SaaS company developing the most powerful and scalable Digital Asset Management and Media Acceleration solutions.
-Here is what he said about it.
+Emil Novakov, CEO of Scaleflex tells us how the global leading B2B SaaS company is developing the most powerful and scalable Digital Asset Management and Media Acceleration solutions.

 First of all, how are you and your family doing in these COVID-19 times?